swcarpentry/board/proposals/instructor-training-selection.md

     - https://vimeo.com/139316669
     - https://vimeo.com/139181120

--   Submit a pull request to the GitHub repository at https://github.com/swcarpentry/training-prep-2015-09.
+-   **Only** students interested in teach for Software Carpentry need to submit a pull request to the GitHub repository at https://github.com/swcarpentry/training-prep-2015-09.

     Your pull request should contain one file (and one file only) called